 As a Human Resource Management (HRM) student, you should try and choose a topic that can not only win your professors but also impress your future employers.

-4 Quick Steps to Choosing the Right Dissertation Topic
+HR Dissertation Topic – 4 Quick Steps to Choosing the Right One

-Here are 4 Steps that you can follow to choose a correct topic for dissertation writing:
+Here are 4 Steps that you can follow to choose the correct topic for dissertation writing:

 Come up with a Dissertation Topic List